yating0210/example/CONTRIBUTING.md

-please feel free to contribue to this project!
+Please feel free to contribue to this project!